MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.WSMan.Management/Set-WSManInstance.md

 ### -FilePath

 Specifies the path of a file that is used to update a management resource.
-You specify the management resource by using the ResourceURI parameter and the SelectorSet parameter .
-For example, the following command uses the FilePath parameter:
+You specify the management resource by using the **ResourceURI** parameter and the **SelectorSet** parameter.
+For example, the following command uses the **FilePath** parameter:

-`Invoke-WSManAction -action StopService -resourceuri wmicimv2/Win32_Service -SelectorSet @{Name="spooler"} -FilePath:c:\input.xml -authentication default`
+`Invoke-WSManAction -Action StopService -ResourceUri wmicimv2/Win32_Service -SelectorSet @{Name="spooler"} -FilePath:c:\input.xml -authentication default`

-This command calls the StopService method on the Spooler service by using input from a file.
+This command calls the **StopService** method on the Spooler service by using input from a file.
-The file, Input.xml, contains the following content:
+The file, `Input.xml`, contains the following content:

 `<p:StopService_INPUT xmlns:p="http://schemas.microsoft.com/wbem/wsman/1/wmi/root/cimv2/Win32_Service" />`